ErikDeBruijn/GrokApi/README.md

 The is an experiment out of curiosity to see if Grok, X's Brand new AI can be used programmatically.
 Apparently it can!

+Really cool use cases are:
+- Grok as a voice-assistant to be used to control your home or vehicle, etc.
+- You can even ask it to output valid, well-formatted JSON enabling you to parse real-time events programmatically.

+## Pre-requisites

+You'll need to have a X premium+ membership.
+As of the time of writing this, Grok is in an early-access program, to which you can apply [here](https://grok.x.ai/).

 ## Installation

 Install the gem and add to the application's Gemfile by executing: